yupeeee/YupTools/docs/tools/listools.md

 ## argmax_list

-Returns the index of the largest value in a given list.
+Returns the index of the maximum value in a list.
+If multiple elements have the same maximum value, the index of the first occurrence is returned.

 ```
 max_idx: int = argmax_list(lst: List[Any],)